 The Italian league season runs from August to May, with a 16-day winter break from mid-December to the start of January.
 Both AC and Inter Milan play 19 home games a season, with several cup games (including European games) usually on top of that as well.
 If you’d like to attend a game featuring one – or both – clubs, you can view full fixture lists for the upcoming season with a quick search online.

 For the majority of AC Milan and Inter Milan home games, a sizeable number of tickets tend to become available on general sale.
-The notable exception is for the legendary Milan derby, so if you want to fulfil a lifetime’s ambition and attend one of these fabled fixtures, then your best bet is one of the websites listed down below.
-But if you’re content to see a less high profile match, then you should be able to pick up a ticket via the club.
+The notable exception is for the legendary Milan derby, so if you want to fulfil a lifetime’s ambition and attend one of these fabled fixtures, then your best bet is one of the websites listed above.
+But if you’re content to see a less high profile match, then a reliable option is to pick up a ticket via the clubs’ official websites.
+While there are no resale tickets for sold out games at the San Siro, it’s not uncommon for tickets to be left over for public purchase – although bear in mind tickets tend to be a bit pricier than on Live Football Tickets.
+The official websites are also a popular choice for fans seeking hospitality tickets, with both clubs offering a variety of VIP packages for home games.
 Ticket details for specific games are frequently updated on both clubs’ respective websites, so if you already know the match you want to go to, then keep checking online for when the information is available.
-You can purchase tickets either online, on the phone, at the stadium or at specific points around the city.
+You can purchase standard tickets either online, on the phone, at the stadium or at specific points around the city.

 Analytical cookies are used to understand how visitors interact with the website.
 These cookies help provide information on metrics the number of visitors, bounce rate, traffic source, etc.